 We are all at home a lot more at the moment.
 Conferences are postponed, meetups moved online and the proverbial water cooler conversations are socially distanced or for the majority who are not working back in their office yet, not happening.
 Serendipity doesn’t bring people and ideas together.
 We proactively need to decide to Zoom, Skype, Facetime etc. or simply pick up the phone and make a call.
 For some, work has quietened down or stopped all together.
 So we are putting together a list of best inclusive cultural goodness to keep you absorbing new ideas in fun ways, including books, music and film.
 So whatever your preference, we hope you find something you like.

 We will keep adding to this list.
 Please make any recommendations you would like us to add to it.

 Let’s start with something really fabulous for many, some beats that can make us feel great as we get on with whatever our day holds for us!

 Open has compiled a list of 147 tracks that we like to blast in as we work on blasting out exclusion!
 They are all available on Spotify here.

-Our song of the week for the week starting 27 April is You Gotta Be by Des’ree.
-The key lyric that made this a winner this week was,
+Our song of this period is You Gotta Be by Des’ree.
+The key lyric that made this a winner was,

 “You gotta be cool, you gotta be calm